R4ZXRN3T/rainbow/README.md

 .\rainbow [<hashed password>] [<salt>] [<path to password list>] `

 - `hashed password`: The hash of the password you want to crack.
-Needs to be any valid sha256 hash to work.
+Needs to be any valid, supported hash to work.
 - `salt`: The salt used for hashing.
 If you don't know what salt is, you might want to look it up [here](https://en.wikipedia.org/wiki/Salt_(cryptography)).
 Optional parameter.
 If left out, an empty String will be used instead.
 - `path to password list`: Input for an absolute path on your file system.
 The file needs to be raw text and encoded in UTF-8.

+### Supported hashes:

+MD5, SHA-224, SHA-256, SHA-384, SHA-512, SHA-512/224, SHA-512/256